-- (2) A summary of the main provisions of the regulation: The section requires the owner of equipment at non-major sources of NOx to maintain the equipment in proper operating condition and track daily emissions during the summer months, when NOx emissions are particularly harmful.
-If the equipment exceeds a certain daily level o - when NOx emissions are particularly harmful.
+- (2) A summary of the main provisions of the regulation: - The section requires the owner of equipment at non-major sources of NOx to maintain the equipment in proper operating condition and track daily emissions during the summer months, when NOx emissions are particularly harmful.
 If the equipment exceeds a certain daily level of NOx emissions, the owner must reduce the rate of emissions as required by RCSA section 22a-174-22e. - (3) The legal effects of the regulation, including all the ways the regulation would change existing regulations or other law: